 One of our top choices for a Kalahari stay is Tau Pan in the Central Kalahari Game Reserve.
-The transformation from silver grassland to green oasis is astounding, and the views from the lodge are purely spectacular.
-Star gazing, guided walks with the Bushman, predator-filled game drives, and total relaxation in wide open wilderness.
+The transformation from silver grassland to the green oasis is astounding, and the views from the lodge are purely spectacular.
+Stargazing guided walks with the Bushman, predator-filled game drives, and total relaxation in the wide-open wilderness.
 The Kalahari gives us an unapologetic show of just how contrasting the seasons can be, demonstrating the dehydration of winter, cracked clay pans, dried skeletal remains of animals that couldn’t withstand the drought.
 Then it bursts into life and sprinkles dew drops of fresh blossoms, feeding every creature with renewed goodness presented by the rain.

 Perhaps most fascinating of all is the fact this is where Africa’s first people lived and thrived for thousands of years until very recently, following in their ancestors’ resilient footsteps.
 The San Bushman know the Kalahari as well as every indigenous animal, and the beauty of a desert safari here is the opportunity to walk with the San and learn how they survived in one of the harshest environments on the planet.